Without a doubt, it’s mine.

 And it wasn’t until my early thirties that I understood how to overcome it.

-Now, peeking just around the corner at forty, I’m a relational trauma recovery specialist.
+Now, at 42, I’m a relational trauma recovery specialist.

-What that means is that I’m a licensed psychotherapist known for helping the adult children of mood- and personality-disordered parents overcome their painful pasts to create beautiful futures for themselves.
+What that means is that I’m a licensed psychotherapist known for helping the adult children of mood- and personality-disordered parents overcome their painful pasts to create beautiful futures for themselves, no matter where they started out in life.

 Those are the broad brush strokes.
 Now here’s some detail…

-I grew up on an island off the coast of Maine, with one – in my opinion – destructive and dysfunctional parent, and another who did their best to try to mitigate the impacts of this kind of person on a child’s life and psyche.
+I grew up on an island off the coast of Maine, with one – in my opinion – very destructive and highly dysfunctional parent, and another who did their limited best to try to mitigate the impacts of this kind of person on a child’s life and psyche.

 But in so many ways, it wasn’t enough.